 programs and statistics

-The Department of Communication Disorders offers an undergraduate major in communication disorders and a graduate major in speech-language pathology.
+The Department of Communication Disorders offers an undergraduate major and a graduate major in communication disorders.
 Students who have an undergraduate degree in any field from

 an accredited university are encouraged to apply for entrance into the graduate program.

 Prerequisite course work is incorporated into the student's graduate planned program.